Jussinevavuori/portfolio-astro/src/content/blog/how-to-deploy-astro-on-google-cloud-with-bitbucket-26la.md

 ---
 id: 1603636
 title: "How to Deploy Astro on Google Cloud with Bitbucket."
-description: "This tutorial will show you how to deploy static Astro sites on Google Cloud.
-The deployment uses..."
+description: "Lighthouse score for improved SEO**   Note: This guide does not only apply to Astro but can be..."
 path: "/jussinevavuori/how-to-deploy-astro-on-google-cloud-with-bitbucket-26la"
 url: "https://dev.to/jussinevavuori/how-to-deploy-astro-on-google-cloud-with-bitbucket-26la"
 commentsCount: 0